junxit/us-congress-bills-115/metadata.md

 - 2018-02-26 — Mr. Burgess moved to suspend the rules and pass the bill, as amended.
 - 2018-02-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1236-1237)
 - 2018-02-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1236-1237)
+- 2018-02-27 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.